pestrela/music/traktor/README.md

 * **[DJCU](https://www.facebook.com/DJConversionUtility/posts/568896026977298)**: This is a macOS-only application.
 Recently it got the hability to convert windows files, but still from macOS only.
 They have a manual tool to correct the shifts after conversion (REKU).
 More recently they correct shifts automatically using the encoder strings.
 This is something that I researched before and replaced with LAME/LAVC/LAVF tags instead.
 * **[Rekordbuddy](https://next.audio/)**: This is also a macOS-only application.
 A Windows version is on the works for many years.
 This app corrects some shift cases correctly automaticlaly, but it misses others as well (when I tested it on a macOS VM).
 * **[MIXXX](https://github.com/mixxxdj/mixxx/pull/2119#issuecomment-533952875)**: A new upcoming feature is reading Rekordbox-prepared USB sticks nativelly.
 This is of course affected by the 26ms problem.
 Like rekordcloud, the developers have [read the research](#what-is-the-26ms-shift-issue-when-converting-cuesloops-between-softwares) and implemented it for their case (which depends on the several mp3 libraries they use).
+* **[Choones](https://support.choones.app/guides)**: To be tested.
+Choones is an upcoming web application that does cloud-based conversion among many other features.
+At time of writing this is not publicly available.
+I've contated the team by email, and they told me they are aware of the 26ms shift issue.

 # Other topics